About Pediatric Bipolar Disorder

 Here, The Balanced Mind Parent Network examines bipolar disorder that emerges in childhood or adolescence.

 Bipolar disorder does not affect every child in the same way.
 The frequency, intensity, and duration of a child’s symptoms and the child’s response to treatment vary dramatically.
 As the child grows up, bipolar disorder may affect the size, shape, and function of brain regions and networks.
 Recent research suggests that pediatric bipolar disorder is a neurodevelopmental disorder.
 Parts of the brain mature (or come online) at different rates and times; brain maturation is not complete until an individual is 25 or so.
 Consequently, the symptoms and diagnosis of a psychiatric illness may change as the child grows.

 There is presently no cure for bipolar disorder.
 Yet, there are reasons for optimism.
 Research to help children and adults with this illness is ongoing.
 Genetic discoveries are expected to lead to more accurate diagnosing, better treatments, and perhaps a cure.
 As always, it is wise to expect the best but prepare for the worst.
 Learn where the road ahead may lead.
 Develop strategies and contingency plans while staying flexible and confident in the present.
 Network with other parents.
-Be involved in The Balanced Mind Foundation.
+Be involved in The Balanced Mind Parent Network.
 Most importantly, take care of yourself.

 Pediatric Bipolar Disorder